RealBirdMan91/PostgreSQL/postgres.md

 ## Query Data

 The keyword `SELECT` can be used to query data from the database.
-After the `SELECT` keyword, a comma-separated list can be used to specify which columns from the database are required.
+After the `SELECT` keyword, a comma-separated list can be used to specify which columns from the database are needed.
 The keyword `FROM` indicates in which table the data records are located. <br>
-Also the `SELECT` statement accepts a where clause, this can be used as a filter.
+Also the `SELECT` statement accepts a `WHERE` clause, this can be used as a filter.

 > A wildcard ( \* ) indicates that all columns in a table are needed.